Vendi Novelty Scores for Out-of-Distribution Detection: Introduction

 Modern machine learning systems have made remarkable progress across a wide variety of tasks.
 Yet, these systems can behave unpredictably on previously unseen out-of-distribution (OOD) inputs, often producing high-confidence, incorrect predictions \citep{goodfellow2014explaining, hendrycks2016baseline}.
-Knowing when a model can be trusted is essential in high-stakes settings such as autonomous driving \citep{shoeb2025out} and medical imaging \citep{zhang2021out}.
+Knowing when a model can be trusted is essential in high-stakes settings such as autonomous driving \citep{shoeb2025out}, medical imaging \citep{zhang2021out}, and model-guided scientific discovery \citep{segal2025known}.
 OOD detectors provide a safeguard for these settings by identifying the inputs that are OOD and should be routed to human review or other fallback policies.